britneyting/BrightonMarineMap/README.md

 ### Opening the Map

-In order to see the actual map visualization in your browser simply open the go to the folder you downloaded from here and run the "run_program" file.
+In order to see the actual map visualization in your browser simply go to the folder you downloaded (the one from here you put on your desktop) and run the "run_program" file.
 This should update the map with any changes you have made to the spreadsheet and open up the map in the browser for you to see.
 Everytime you change something in the spreadsheet you will have to re-run this file.